SPACESODA/youtube2txt/README.md

 ### What is yt-dlp?

-[yt-dlp](https://github.com/yt-dlp/yt-dlp) is a powerful, open-source command-line tool used to extract information and download media from YouTube and thousands of other sites.
-In this project, it is used as the core engine to fetch high-quality, timed transcripts while handling YouTube's complex anti-bot measures better than standard web crawlers.
+[yt-dlp](https://github.com/yt-dlp/yt-dlp) is an open-source command-line tool for extracting info and media from YouTube and many other sites.
+Here, it powers transcript fetching and handles YouTube's anti-bot measures more reliably than typical web crawlers.

 <br>